zcsd/Surveillance_System/README.md

 **Train a new classifier when face images databse changed:**
 - python3 training.py
+- After training, remember to copy the trained classifer(in <SurveillanceSystem/classifier>) to production server folder.

 **Normal Usage(surveillance and face recognition):**
 - ./start.sh (you need to "chmod +x start.sh" for first time using")